ExplicITConsulting/ExplicITConsulting.github.io/open-source/set-outlooksignatures.md

 - What is the added value of using email as an additional marketing channel?
 - Does the new software cost less than the effort we want to save users?

 While the first two are difficult to calculate and very individual, the last question is easier to answer.
-Let's assume that an average employee costs 65,000 EUR per year from the employer's point of view.
-Less five weeks of vacation and with a 38.5-hour week, one minute of work costs the company 0.60 EUR.
+Let's assume that an average employee costs 50,000 EUR per year from the employer's point of view (including all taxes, social security, etc.).
+Assuming five weeks of vacation, on week of sick leave, and a 40 hours work week, one minute of work costs the company 0.45 EUR.

 Other parameters we need are:
 - How many times a year do parameters relevant to signatures change (corporate design, job title, logos, marketing banners, etc.)?